Geukers/CAFShortTermMemoryTest/README.md

 # CAFShortTermMemoryTest
 Short Term Memory Test used by the Canadian Air Force to select pilots

-To play this game, go to CAFShortTermMemoryTest/dist/Main/Main.exe The file "Main.exe" was created using pyinstaller
+<b>To play this game, go to CAFShortTermMemoryTest/dist/Main/Main.exe
+The file "Main.exe" was created using pyinstaller</b>

 If you want to modify this script, install PyCharm Community on your computer,